Dr. Arthur Zampella

 Alongside his work in film, he remains connected to the land.
 As a conservationist, he manages the Idylease Tree Farm , continuing a practice established by his father, who was recognized as Outstanding Tree Farmer of the Year in 1991.

-As a preservationist, he maintains the care of Idylease Inn , a historic property eligible for inclusion on the National Register of Historic Places.
+As a preservationist, he maintains the care of Idylease , a historic property eligible for inclusion on the National Register of Historic Places.